 Shaming and belittling the child

-Parents shaming and belittling their children may seem like a harmless way to discipline, but in fact, it can have lasting effects on child development.
+Parents shaming and belittling their children may seem like a harmless way to discipline, but it can have lasting effects on child development.

 When children are made to feel small and insignificant, they internalize that feeling as a part of their identity.
 They begin to believe that they are not important and do not matter in the world, which can lead to depression or social anxiety later in life.

 Putting children down teaches children that no one should treat others with respect or kindness.
-It prevents the child from becoming an empathic person and establishing good relationships with people.
+It prevents the child from becoming empathic and establishing good relationships with people.

-Making a child ashamed of themselves is also associated with more adolescent delinquency and the occurrence of depression2.
+Making a child ashamed of themselves is also associated with more adolescent delinquency and depression2.

 - You’re so stupid.